 Maintaining ideal weight through a healthy diet and regular exercising

-Your doctor will take down a detailed history of the signs and symptoms, family history and carry out thorough physical examination during the first visit.
+Your doctor will take down a detailed history of the signs and symptoms, family history and carry out a thorough physical examination during the first visit.
 He will additionally request certain blood tests, urine tests and ultrasonography to detect any abnormality.
-A biopsy may be done to understand the cause of kidney problem.
+A biopsy may be done to understand the cause of the kidney problem.

 The aim of overall management should be to manage signs and symptoms, treat complications and slow down the progression of the condition.
-Chronic kidney disease treatment is generally individualised as per patient’s conditions and needs.
+Chronic kidney disease treatment is generally individualised as per the patient’s conditions and needs.
 Kidney disease treatment in Delhi may include medical management of hypertension, anaemia, swelling, improving bone strength and a kidney-friendly diet to minimize the kidneys’ workload.

 Patients with stage 5 CKD need regular dialysis or a renal transplant for survival.
 Consult the best kidney doctor in Delhi if you or your loved one is suffering from chronic kidney disease.

 If you have been diagnosed with CKD, it is important to take good care of yourself every day.
 Apart from following a healthy lifestyle, you must keep the following things in mind.

 Get an appointment from a dietician who can help you plan a kidney-friendly diet.

 Do not skip on a regular doctor visit and prescribed medications to prevent worsening of conditions

 If you are suffering from stage 4 CKD, it is important to discuss the prospect of dialysis and kidney transplant, in case your condition further deteriorates to improve survival.

 GFR refers to glomerular filtration rate and signifies how well the kidneys are functioning to remove the toxin waste product creatinine from the blood.
 A GFR value of less than 60 ml/min denotes significant kidney damage.